expressjs/expressjs.com/_includes/api/en/5x/express.static.md

 Use `false` if you have mounted this middleware at a path designed to be strictly a single file system directory, which allows for short-circuiting 404s for less overhead.
 This middleware will also reply to all methods.

-<h5 id='acceptRanges'>acceptRanges</h5>

-Enable or disable accepting ranged requests, defaults to true.
-Disabling this will not send `Accept-Ranges` and ignore the contents of the `Range` request header.

-<h5 id='cacheControl'>cacheControl</h5>

-Enable or disable setting `Cache-Control` response header, defaults to true.
-Disabling this will ignore the `immutable` and `maxAge` options.

 <h5 id='setHeaders'>setHeaders</h5>